-The Minnesota certified food manager (CFM) is a leader for the food establishment’s food safety team.
-The CFM is recognized by the Minnesota Department of Health as meeting specific training requirements, and helps reduce the risk of foodborne illness by demonstrating safe food handling practices and sharing food safety knowledge with the food establishment’s employees.
+The Minnesota certified food protection manager (CFPM) is a leader for the food establishment’s food safety team.
+The CFPM is recognized by the Minnesota Department of Health as meeting specific training requirements, and helps reduce the risk of foodborne illness by demonstrating safe food handling practices and sharing food safety knowledge with the food establishment’s employees.

-A CFM certificate is required in Anoka County for any establishment licensed to serve food.
-Exemptions from this requirement is listed under Minnesota Rules Chapter 4626.2010 Subpart 4.
+A CFPM certificate is required in Anoka County for any establishment licensed to serve food.
+Exemptions from this requirement is listed under Minnesota Rules Chapter 4626.0033.

-See the Minnesota Department of Health’s Certified Food Manager Webpage for additional information on how to receive the CFM certificate.
+See the Minnesota Department of Health’s Certified Food Protection Manager Webpage for additional information on how to receive the CFPM certificate.

 In Case of Emergency